Get

 Emotional support animals play a crucial role for hundreds of thousands of people, but the lack of certification around them leaves many worrying about the abuse of the system.
 ESA letters are the vital documentation needed to prove your dog’s status.

-On average, it can cost $200 to $300 to get your letter from a health care provider, which doesn’t include the cost of caring for your dog.
+As for how much an emotional support dog can cost, the main thing to consider is the letter from a health car provider, which on average can cost $200 to $300, which doesn’t include the cost of caring for your dog.
 By working with a licensed health professional and paying the cost to make your dog an ESA, you can do your part to promote the responsible use of ESAs for others.

 See Also: